Art History Link-Up: Art History for Everyone

 Teaching and Management

 Rose Aidin is a skilled and experienced teacher of History of Art and Art in both the independent and state maintained sectors, and runs the arts education consultancy, Art History Link.
 Her leadership of the new independent scheme ensures continuity with the previous AAH (Association for Art History) scheme.
 A steering group of arts and charity professionals, artists and teachers is working with Rose to oversee the project and she also is supported by teaching assistants.
 As Education Officer at the AAH from 2014 to 2016, Rose piloted and developed the outreach scheme, coordinated a network of colleagues working to widen participation in Art History, and project-managed the publication of the first Art History A level textbook, Thinking About Art.
 Rose currently teaches Art History at James Allen's Girls' School.
 Prior to becoming an Art History teacher, Rose worked for more than ten years as an arts broadsheet journalist and feature writer.

-Pontus Rosén, Chief Executive of the Association for Art History, says: “I am very happy that our programme of outreach classes will have such a direct and immediate positive outcome: I wish Art History Link-Up great success”.
+Pontus Rosén, former Chief Executive of the Association for Art History, says: “I am very happy that our programme of outreach classes will have such a direct and immediate positive outcome: I wish Art History Link-Up great success”.

 Why offer state school students free AS History of Art?